Join us in making a difference.

 Join us in making a difference in the lives of these children here in Oregon, and across the country.
 Let them know you care about their welfare.
-Give them the hope of a place at the table for Thanksgiving, the support of a loving family and a bright future ahead.
+Give them a place at the table, the support of a loving family and a bright future ahead.

 Thank you for your donation!